slazav/device2/Readme.md

 device_c configuration file (TODO: what about -via setting?).

 * `Device2:get <action> <device> <msg> ...` -- the most general function
-for communicating with the server.    all extra arguments are joined with `<msg>`.
+for communicating with the server.
+All extra arguments are joined with `<msg>`.

 * `Device2:ask <dev> <msg>`
 * `Device2:list`